-The site survey found no evidence of bats roosting although there is a possibility of opportunistic use by low numbers of bats at some times of the year.
-The level of use is not considered likely to be significant and with the precautionary mitigation, a significant disturbance and/or the loss of roost sites is unlikely to occur.
+The site survey found no evidence of bats presently roosting in the property, although there is a possibility of opportunistic use by low numbers of bats at some times of the year.
+The level of use is not considered likely to be significant and with the retention/creation of gaps along the eaves of the rear extension and precautionary mitigation, a significant disturbance and/or the loss of roost sites is unlikely to occur.

 On the basis of survey information, specialist knowledge of bat species and the mitigation that has been proposed, it is considered that on balance the proposed activity is reasonably unlikely to result in an offence under regulation 39 of the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.
-We do not consider there to be a need for a Natural England licence at this time.
+We do not consider there to be a need for a Natural England licence before proposed works commence.